codeforpakistan/hum-awaz/ROADMAP.md

 ## Conclusion

-This roadmap positions Hum Awaaz to become Pakistan's premier participatory democracy platform, combining international best practices with local cultural context.
+This roadmap positions hum awaz to become Pakistan's premier participatory democracy platform, combining international best practices with local cultural context.
 By focusing on high-impact features like participatory budgeting and enhanced voting systems, while maintaining accessibility and cultural sensitivity, the platform can drive meaningful democratic engagement across Pakistan.

 The phased approach ensures sustainable development while allowing for iterative feedback and improvement.
 Success will be measured not just by technical metrics, but by real democratic impact: increased citizen participation, improved government responsiveness, and stronger democratic institutions.